 The Faculty of Computing and Engineering accept a range of alternative combination of qualifications such as OCR Nationals and OCR Cambridge Technicals.

-HNC applications in a relevant subject area will be considered for year 1 entry only.
+HNC requirement is overall Distinction in a relevant subject area for year 1 entry only.

-HND applications in a relevant subject area may be considered for year 2 entry where the curriculum sufficiently matches that of Ulster University full time year 1 course.
+HND requirement is overall Merit in a relevant subject area.
+HND applications may be considered for year 2 entry where the curriculum sufficiently matches that of Ulster University full time year 1 course.

 Ulster Foundation Degree